Jaroslav Hašek: Contradictions and points of interest

 It is possible that in specific revolutionary Russian conditions, Hašek was given the opportunity to assert those aspects of his character that could not manifest themselves in stabilized and essentially small-town Czech conditions.
 It was also important that Hašek was banned by his Party organization from drinking alcohol.
 He was basically sent to Czechoslovakia with the aim of organizing the communist movement, which also supports the thesis that he had to be perceived as a responsible person and a capable organizer in Soviet Russia.

 A subject of debate and speculation is how Hašek behaved in the Red Army, especially at a time when he was a Commissioner – and deputy commander – of Bugulma.

-Hašek's close contact with and advocation for Lev Trotsky in Russia endangered Hašek with the rise of Joseph Stalin.
+Hašek had close contact with a number of revolutionaries including Leon Trotsky.
 Hašek's closest collaborators in Russia – Nikolai Ivanovich Kochkurov ("Artem Vesely") or Vladimir Yakovlevich Zazubrin – later became victims of Stalin's repression.

 There is also speculation about Hašek's mysterious mission to Mongolia, which he probably undertook in Soviet service.
 The writer Pavel Gan claims that he was there in conjunction with the Chinese revolutionary Chen Chang-Hai, alias Vanya Chang, and was going to go with him to China, for which reason he probably learned solid Chinese.

 A not-well-known aspect of Hašek's biography is that after returning to his homeland he found himself somewhat isolated.
 He was uncomfortable from left to right.
-After he left communist politics, for example, Stanislav Kostka Neumann described him as a "traitor to the proletarian revolution".
+After he left communist politics, for example, Stanislav Kostka Neumann described him as a "traitor to the proletarian revolution."
 For the poet Karel Toman he was branded a "traitor of the nation" by his red arm band and refused to shake his hand when he met him in a café after the war.
 There were more such hostile reactions.
 Hašek's departure to Lipnice, where he wrote Švejk, was motivated by the hostile atmosphere he met in Prague.